panosK91/Gene-Marker-Analysis/README.md

 - **Pathway Insight:** Glucagon signaling helps regulate glucose levels in the blood, counteracting insulin to increase glucose when necessary.
 - **Genes:** G6PC3, AKT2
 - **Implication:** The underregulation of genes in this pathway suggests a compromised ability to manage glucose levels, potentially exacerbating glucose metabolism issues in AD.

+## Result Analysis

+The analysis of your gene set enrichment results highlights significant biological pathways influenced by your gene list.
+Below is a detailed summary of these insights:

+### Pathway Association
+- The genes in the study are significantly associated with pathways critical to metabolic processes, such as **Insulin resistance**, **Insulin signaling pathway**, and pathways related to carbohydrate metabolism like **Carbohydrate digestion and absorption**, **Adipocytokine signaling pathway**, and **Glucagon signaling pathway**.
+These associations indicate that the genes are involved in key regulatory mechanisms affecting metabolism and energy homeostasis.

+### Statistical Significance and Biological Relevance
+- The initial P-values are notably low, suggesting strong associations between the genes and the metabolic pathways identified.
+After adjusting for multiple comparisons, the significance levels (Adjusted P-values) remain noteworthy, particularly for the top-ranked pathways like **Insulin resistance** and **Insulin signaling pathway**, which underscores the robustness of these associations despite the inherent risk of false discovery in multiple testing scenarios.

+### Strength of Associations
+- The Odds Ratios for these pathways are exceptionally high, indicating a strong likelihood that the associations are not due to chance.
+For example, the **Carbohydrate digestion and absorption** pathway shows an Odds Ratio of 49.222222, suggesting a highly significant association.
+Combined Scores further validate the strength of these associations, with the **Carbohydrate digestion and absorption** pathway achieving a Combined Score of 340.033200, pointing to both statistical significance and biological relevance.

+### Conclusion
+- Despite the necessary caution in interpreting statistical data due to adjustments for multiple testing, the results clearly demonstrate significant biological associations between the gene list and crucial metabolic pathways.
+This provides a solid foundation for further experimental work to explore these genes' roles in metabolism and potentially uncover novel therapeutic targets for metabolic disorders.
+The identification of specific genes like G6PC3, AKT2, and PPP1CA across multiple significant pathways highlights their possible central role in metabolic regulation and disease mechanisms.